emorgan05/farmers-markets-rails/spec.md

 - [X] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
 Vendors can filter their items based on category.
-The scope method is in the Items class and is called #by_category
+The scope method is in the Items class and is called #by_category When looking at a market, you can filter the list of vendors by category, I've set it up to only show unique instances of the vendor.
+So filtering by the category "fruit" will not give you 3 listings for Vendor 1.

 - [X] Include a nested form writing to an associated model using a custom attribute writer (form URL, model name e.g. /recipe/new, Item) markets has_many :addresses